-50. Roles and Responsibilities of the Budget Signatories
+30. Role and responsibilities of the Budget Signatories

 The Deputy Head of Democratic Services reported on the roles and responsibilities framework which had be prepared for the budget signatories following the recommendation set out in the Internal Audit report agreed by the Charter Trustees at its last meeting.
-Charter Trustees were asked to consider the document and make any amendments including considering the governance role of the budget signatories.
+Charter Trustees were asked to consider the document and make any amendments.